-The Pension Plan may be required to pay part of your benefit to your Spouse, former Spouse or dependents under the terms of a Qualified Domestic Relations Order (QDRO).
+The Pension Plan may be required to pay part of your benefit to your spouse, former spouse or dependents under the terms of a Qualified Domestic Relations Order (QDRO).
 A QDRO is a state court order that meets certain legal requirements and may provide for payment of child support, spousal support, or a community or marital property settlement.

-The order could include an award to a former Spouse of a portion of the Plan benefits you or your Spouse is eligible to receive.
-This means your benefits would be reduced and the benefits payable to your surviving Spouse would also be less.
+The order could include an award to a former spouse of a portion of the Plan benefits you or your Beneficiary is eligible to receive.
+This means your benefits would be reduced and the benefits payable to your surviving spouse or Beneficiary would also be less.